vinisoares43/vinisoares43/README.md

 <h1 align="center"># 👋 Hello!
-Welcome to my Github profile.<h1>
+Welcome to my Github profile.</h1>
-## My name is Viny and my nickname is "Venerable.Dev"!
+<h3 align="center">## My name is Viny and my nickname is "Venerable.Dev"!</h3>
-I'm 16 years old, and I'm studying programming.
+<h4 align="center">I'm 16 years old, and I'm studying programming.
 Lately I've been really interested in front-end and some back-end details.
-I've been learning more about CSS, JS and I've started getting into React Native.
+I've been learning more about CSS, JS and I've started getting into React Native.</h4>

 <h4 align="center">Studied Technologies </h4>